pecheylauren02/mp5_posh_portables/README.md

 #### Flow Diagram

 I created a flow diagram using [Lucidchart](https://www.lucidchart.com/pages/) to map out the structure of the site.
 This was an important step in the user experience design process, working out the structure and skeleton of the site, to provide the best user experience whilst keeping the user stories at the heart of the decision-making process.
-It allowed me to think through the paths of users through the site and what would need to link to where based on the different user stories.
+It allowed me to think through the paths of users through the site, as well as which buttons would link where based on the different user stories.
 It would also allow me to make sure the site functioned as expected and everything was easy to find.
-It was also a vital tool to manage the scope of the project during the design and development stages, a blueprint to keep everything on track.
+This was a vital tool to manage the scope of the project during the design and development stages.

 ![Lucid Flow Diagram](media/docs/flowchart.png)